 - i.
 The disturbance to prime farmland caused by construction, operation, and deconstruction of the SES shall be minimized at all times consistent with good engineering practice. - ii.
 Disturbance to prime farmland shall be offset by establishment of a vegetative ground cover within the SES that includes the following: - (a) The vegetative ground cover shall use native plant species as much as possible and shall be based on a site assessment of the site geography and soil conditions. - (b) The species selected shall serve a secondary habitat purpose as much as possible. - (c) Maintenance of the vegetative ground cover shall use a combination of management approaches to ensure safe, cost-effective, reliable maintenance while minimizing environmental risks. - (d) The plan to establish and maintain a vegetative ground cover that includes native plant species as much as possible shall be detailed in a landscape plan included in the SES application.
-The landscape plan shall include the weed control plan required by subsection E (3-f). - (e) The SES shall be required to initiate and comply with all recommendations of the Lee County Soil & Water Conservation District's Natural Resources

-Information Report as to the appropriate vegetative ground cover species selections.

-- 11. Agricultural Impact Mitigation Agreement (AIMA).
+The landscape plan shall include the weed control plan required by subsection E (3-f). - (e) The SES shall be required to initiate and comply with all recommendations of the Lee County Soil & Water Conservation District's Natural Resources Information Report as to the appropriate vegetative ground cover species selections. - 11.
+Agricultural Impact Mitigation Agreement (AIMA).
 The Applicant shall enter into and adhere to the AIMA with the Illinois Department of Agriculture, prior to construction, pursuant to 505 ILCS 147/15.
 Where there is conflict between the AIMA and this Ordinance, the more restrictive shall apply. - 12.
 Drainage.
 The Applicant shall commit to repairing or restoring all drainage tiles damaged during construction and deconstruction to the same or better condition as to when construction began, specifically outlined in the AIMA.
 The Applicant shall also commit to contact local drainage districts before the start of any construction to locate drainage district tiles. - 13.
 Interference: The Applicant shall verify that there will be no communication interference resulting from the SES project.
-If, after the start of the Commercial Operation Date of the SES project, the Applicant receives a written complaint from a property owner within a one (1) mile radius around the project boundary, related to interference with local broadcast residential television or radio, the Applicant shall respond within ten (10) working days after being notified, and shall use commercially reasonable efforts to mitigate any problems on a case-by-case basis. - 14.
-Duration of Special Use Permit.
+If, after the start of the Commercial Operation Date of the SES project, the Applicant receives a written complaint from a property owner within a one (1) mile radius around the project boundary, related to interference with local broadcast residential television or radio, the Applicant shall respond within ten (10) working days after being notified, and shall use commercially reasonable efforts to mitigate any problems on a case-by-case basis.

+14. Duration of Special Use Permit.
 Notwithstanding the provisions of Section 10-2A-3 of the Lee County Code, the Zoning Administrator shall revoke a special use permit granted for any SES when a building permit has not been secured within thirty-six (36) months from the date the special use was granted.
 The County Board may extend this three-year period for such time as it shall determine, for good cause and without further hearing before either the Zoning Board of Appeals or the County Board.
 If no building permit is secured by the end of the thirty-six (36) months, then the Special Use Permit automatically becomes null and void.
-If no building permit is secured by the end of thirty (30) months, an extension may be requested by the Applicant and may granted by the Lee County Board. - 15.
-"As-builts."
-After the construction is complete, the Applicant shall provide certified "asbuilt" drawing to the Lee County Zoning Administrator and the Lee County Assessor showing the locations of the SES, roads, transmission lines, and other improvements related to the SES Project and a legal description of the land utilized for the improvements.
+After the construction is complete, the Applicant shall provide certified "as-built" drawing to the Lee County Zoning Administrator and the Lee County Assessor showing the locations of the SES, roads, transmission lines, and other improvements related to the SES Project and a legal description of the land utilized for the improvements.

-F. Operational Standard Conditions.
+G. Operational Standard Conditions.